 Contributions: Per Title 47 of the O.C.G.A., contribution requirements of active employees and participating employers, as actuarially determined, are established and may be amended by the TRS Board.
 Contributions are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Employees were required to contribute 6% of their annual pay during fiscal year 2018.
-The School District's contractually required contribution rate for the year ended June 30, 2018 was 16.81% of annual School District payroll.
-For the current fiscal year, employer contributions to the pension plan were \$2,369,228.51.
+Employees were required to contribute 6.00% of their annual pay during fiscal year 2021.
+The School District's contractually required contribution rate for the year ended June 30, 2021 was 19.06% of annual School District payroll.
+For the current fiscal year, employer contributions to the pension plan were \$2,824,559.00 from the School District.